pnnl/mcl/README.md

 - UTHash and UTList headers (https://github.com/troydhanson/uthash)
 - libAtomicOps (https://github.com/ivmai/libatomic_ops)

-Headears and libraries should be installed in path that can either be reachable or specified during the configuration step.
+Headers and libraries should be installed in path that can either be reachable or specified during the configuration step.

 OpenCL libaries for each device should be installed in the system.
 Genearlly: